hudson155/kairo/kairo-health-check-feature/README.md

 # `kairo-health-check-feature`

-Kairo's health check Feature configures liveness and readiness health check REST endpoints:
+Kairo's Health Check Feature configures liveness and readiness health check REST endpoints:

 - `GET /health/liveness` is designed to always respond with `200 OK` and no response body.
   This can be used to check if the Server is running.